greenplum-db/gpdb-archive/gpdb-doc/markdown/admin_guide/query/topics/query-piv-opt-root-partition.html.md

 If you do not intend to run queries on partitioned tables with GPORCA \(setting the server configuration parameter [optimizer](../../../ref_guide/config_params/guc-list.html) to `off`\), then you can deactivate the automatic collection of statistics on the root partition of the partitioned table.
 The server configuration parameter [optimizer\_analyze\_root\_partition](../../../ref_guide/config_params/guc-list.html) controls whether the `ROOTPARTITION` keyword is required to collect root statistics for the root partition of a partitioned table.
 The default setting for the parameter is `on`, the `ANALYZE` command can collect root partition statistics without the `ROOTPARTITION` keyword.
 You can deactivate automatic collection of root partition statistics by setting the parameter to `off`.
 When the value is `off`, you must run `ANALZYE ROOTPARTITION` to collect root partition statistics.

-1. Log into the Greenplum Database master host as `gpadmin`, the Greenplum Database administrator.
+1. Log into the Greenplum Database coordinator host as `gpadmin`, the Greenplum Database administrator.
 2. Set the values of the server configuration parameters.
 These Greenplum Database `gpconfig` utility commands sets the value of the parameters to `off`:

     ```
     $ gpconfig -c optimizer_analyze_root_partition -v off --masteronly
     ```

 3. Restart Greenplum Database.
-This Greenplum Database `gpstop` utility command reloads the `postgresql.conf` files of the master and segments without shutting down Greenplum Database.
+This Greenplum Database `gpstop` utility command reloads the `postgresql.conf` files of the coordinator and segments without shutting down Greenplum Database.

     ```
     gpstop -u